k8s-1/kustomize/README.md

 # docs
 https://kubectl.docs.kubernetes.io/guides/example/multi_base/

-# patches
-1. kustomize builds the resources from the kustomize file
-2. kustomize can 'patch' resources
-    - existing values won't be overridden
-    - patching is rather inflexible, not as good as helm for large projects

 # Kustomize Cheat Sheet

 kustomize is a command line tool supporting template-free, structured customization of declarative configuration targeted to k8s-style objects.